 When you are hurt in an accident due to someone else’s negligence, Texas law allows you to hold the at-fault party accountable for your damages.
 You can recover two types of damages in a lane change accident:

 - Economic damages which have a monetary value.
-This includes medical bills, lost income, reduced earning capacity, and property damage.
+This includes medical bills, lost wages, reduced earning capacity, and property damage.

-- Non-economic damages which do not have an intrinsic monetary value.
+- Non-economic damages, that do not have an intrinsic monetary value.
 Examples include pain and suffering, mental anguish, disfigurement, and loss of enjoyment of life.

 When an accident causes serious injury, non-economic damages are often much higher than economic damages.
 Your personal injury attorney will present evidence to show the extent of the psychological and emotional harm you have suffered to reach a fair settlement.